fulltimecasual/DepNotify-at-Swinburne-Scripts/README.md

 https://github.com/gregneagle/pycreateuserpkg

-And then reboots, and logs in, to kick off DepNotify.
+And then reboots, and logs in, to kick off __DepNotify__.
 (Will repalce this as soon as Nolotify works over login)

-Because the first script sets a Computer Role (either Staff, Labs, Shared or Loaner) it moves into a smartgroup, and then runs either the Staff Script:
+Because the first script sets a __Computer Role__ (either Staff, Labs, Shared or Loaner) it moves into a smartgroup, and then runs either the __Staff Script:

 https://github.com/fulltimecasual/DepNotify-at-Swinburne-Scripts/blob/master/2.%20DEP%20-%20Complete%20Staff%20Enrolment%202019.sh

-Or the Labs Script:
+Or the __Labs Script:

 https://github.com/fulltimecasual/DepNotify-at-Swinburne-Scripts/blob/master/3.%20DEP%20-%20Install%20SOE%20Software%20Student%20Labs%202019.sh